AlonEirew/event-relation-resources/definitions.md

 ### Event Linking
  Event linking tries to link an event mention appearing in an article to the most appropriate Wikipedia page.
-This page is expected to provide rich knowledge about what the event mention refers to
+This page is expected to provide rich knowledge about what the event mention refers to.

 #### Input:
 - An article and an event mention *m* in it